 Finally there is the fear of algal growth with increasingly low CO² levels, which in turn can cause a lot of other problems including ammonia poisoning.

 Since its beginning in the mid-90s, the practice of injecting CO² in the planted aquarium has come a long way.
 Nowadays almost every aquarium store have a wide range of CO² equipment and more people are using it for their planted aquariums.

 There are many ways to supplement the carbon dioxide in your tank.
-These broadly fall into two categories: gas or liquid injection, which are widely available from most online aquarium specialists such as Swell UK.
+These broadly fall into two categories: gas or liquid injection.
 Carbon in its gaseous form can be administered in three ways: yeast based, pressurized systems and aerosol (a cheaper CO² alternative which are only really useful for smaller tanks).